-Kill Processes Using Wildcards with pkill in OS X
+Kill Processes Using Wildcards with pkill in Mac OS X

-For anyone who uses the command line regularly, a new tool called pkill makes killing processes significantly easier in OS X 10.8 and later.
-Improving on the standard kill command, pkill easily supports wildcards, making it easy to terminate all processes belonging to a match or even a specific user.
+For anyone who uses the command line regularly, a new tool called pkill makes killing processes significantly easier in modern releases of Mac OS and Mac OS X. Improving on the standard kill command, pkill easily supports wildcards, making it easy to terminate all processes belonging to a match or even a specific user.

 At it’s most basic function, pkill can be used as follows: